amunategui/amunategui.github.io/_posts/2015-02-21-feature-hashing.md

 </ul>

 <BR><BR>
-<a href='http://en.wikipedia.org/wiki/Feature_hashing' target='_blank'>Feature hashing</a> is a clever way of modeling data sets containing large amounts of factor and character data by using less memory and little pre-processing than conventional approaches.
+<a href='http://en.wikipedia.org/wiki/Feature_hashing' target='_blank'>Feature hashing</a> is a clever way of modeling data sets containing large amounts of factor and character data.
+It uses less memory and requires little pre-processing.
 In this walkthrough, we model a large healthcare data set by first using <b>dummy variables</b> and then <b>feature hashing</b>.

 What's the big deal?
-Well, commonly, one has to <a href='http://amunategui.github.io/dummyVar-Walkthrough/' target='_blank'>dummify</a> all factor, text, and unordered categorical data before modeling.
+Well, normally, one has to <a href='http://amunategui.github.io/dummyVar-Walkthrough/' target='_blank'>dummify</a> all factor, text, and unordered categorical data before modeling.
 This creates a new column for each unique value and tags a binary value whether or not an observation contains that particular value.
 For large data sets, this can drastically increase the dimensional space (adding many more columns).

-Traditional ways around this when working with data sets containing factor variables with 1000's of levels, requires making compromises in order to be able to model them.
-For example, taking the the top x% most popular levels and neutralizing the rest, grouping levels by theme using <a href='http://amunategui.github.io/stringdist/' target='_blank'>string distance</a>, or simply ignoring large factors, are some of the ways to squeeze that data in a machine's memory.
+One way to deal with data containing factor variables with 1000's of levels is to drop levels.
+For example, taking the the top x% most popular levels and neutralizing the rest, grouping levels by theme using <a href='http://amunategui.github.io/stringdist/' target='_blank'>string distance</a>, or simply ignoring large factors too large for a machine's memory.

 Using a <a href='http://amunategui.github.io/sparse-matrix-glmnet/' target='_blank'>sparse matrix</a> can mitigate the size of these dummied data sets by dropping zeros, but a more complete solution, especially when there are tens of thousands of unique values, is the <b>‘hashing trick’</b>.